wayapiya/housing_saleprice_modeling/README.md

 ## Data

 The data given consisted of 2 datasets with roughly 80 unique features that are both numerical and categorical.
-Only one of the 2 datsets contain the SalePrice column, which contains the price of the house.
+Only one of the 2 datasets contain the SalePrice column, which contains the price of the house.
 That dataset will be used as a model to predict the price of the house in the second dataset.

 ## Process